fzakaria/fzakaria.com/_posts/2025-12-28-huge-binaries.md

 When we hit this problem what solutions do we have?
 Well this is a complete other subject on "code models", and it's a little more nuanced depending on whether we are accessing data (i.e. static variables) or code that is far away.
 A great blog post that goes into this is [the following](https://maskray.me/blog/2023-05-14-relocation-overflow-and-code-models) by [@maskray](https://github.com/maskray) who wrote `lld`.

-The simplest solution however is to use `-mcmodel=large` which changes all the relative `CALL` instructions to absolute `JMP`.
+The simplest solution however is to use `-mcmodel=large` which changes all the relative `CALL` instructions to absolute 64bit ones; kind of like a `JMP`.

 ```bash
 > gcc simple-relocation.o far-function.o -T overflow.lds -o simple-relocation-overflow